-RC Monster Scale 45% Fokker Triplane with flight Video - Model Airplane News
+45% Fokker Triplane Monster - Model Airplane News

-Here’s a golden oldie from back in 2012.
-Flying at the popular Big Biplane Bash RC Fly In, the coveted Best of Show award went to an amazingly large, Monster Scale Fokker Triplane.
-Hosted by the Central Connecticut RC Club, the BBB event awared Ken Eckstein the award after he put in several amazing and very scale-like flights with his Triplane.
+Flown at the popular Big Biplane Bash RC Fly In, the coveted Best of Show award went to an amazingly large, Monster Scale Fokker Triplane.
+Hosted by the Central Connecticut RC Club, the BBB event awarded Ken Eckstein the prize after he put in several amazing and very scale-like flights with his Triplane.

-From New Milford, CT., Ken’s Fokker Dr.1 is the biggest biplane that has ever flown at the event, and it is certainly the bigger I have ever seen fly.
-Ken’s triplane was built from Nick Ziroli plans and was enlarged up to a massive 45% scale!
+From New Milford, CT., Ken’s Fokker Dr.1 is the biggest biplane that has ever flown at the event, and it is certainly the biggest I have ever seen fly.
+Ken’s triplane was built from Nick Ziroli plans and was enlarged to a massive 45% scale!
 Ken powered his triplane with a 3W 150cc gas engine and covered the plane with fabric and painted it with latex paint.
 The plane has a 11ft., 2in. span and it weighs in at about 100 pounds!

 Seeing the big triplane fly was really amazing and it had a perfect airspeed and flew patrol over the flying field looking exactly like the full size WW1 fighter.
 If you have never seen a real triplane fly (like at the Old Rhinebeck Aerodrome) then Ken’s monster is as close as you can get!
 It was simply great!